Know the Signs: 5 Questions to Ask About Your Credit Card Debt

 - January 4, 2021

-As the new year begins, it can be a good time to consider questions about your credit card debt.
+As rising interest rates continue, it can be a good time to consider questions about your credit card debt.

 Many people take stock, review achievements and challenges, and make a plan for a positive new year.